PeteMina/experiments/README.md

                         select the:  For developers tab;
                         fill in the form to apply for a Trove API key;
                         read the documentation and start using your key to access the API;
-                        insert your API key into the code below as instructed.
+                        insert your API key into the code.

+The binder link to the code is below.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/PeteMina/experiments/main)